Latest News in Healthcare

 nurse walking down corridor in hospital - view from behind

-The recent launch of Cornwall Partnerships NHS Trust's redesigned website is a testament to the power of collaboration and thoughtful design.
-By adopting a new look inspired by the Nightingale theme-already a standard across other Cornwall NHS sites-the Trust has made a bold step towards improving usability, accessibility, and engagement for its users.
+The recent launch of Cornwall Partnership NHS Foundation Trust's redesigned website is a testament to the power of collaboration and thoughtful design.
+By adopting a new look inspired by the Nightingale theme-already a standard across other Cornwall NHS sites - the Trust has made a bold step towards improving usability, accessibility, and engagement for its users.

 This redesign was driven by a clear vision to enhance user experience across multiple dimensions: